 The College had a long history of providing a pre-engineering program.
+Alumni from the pre-engineering program went on to complete engineering degrees at larger schools in the region and are working in engineering positions in the Ozarks and throughout the US.
 The foundations in math, science, liberal arts, and the work, patriotic and Christian education that led to that success of the pre-engineering program remain with the new program.

 Design for the Dee Ann White Engineering Center